brain-fuel/home-dsa/01-list-set-map-yaml.md

 ### 🌅 Back to Morning Things

-Now, let's look at Morning Things and see what Mom has been teaching you!
+Now, let's take a fresh look at Morning Things and see what Mom has been teaching you!

 ```yaml
 Morning Things: